Werewolf By Night Comes Alive Through Power Records

 These are among the first words spoken by Jack Russell in a very ominous tone.
-They are the first words that hit us after the narrator boldly proclaims, "Power Records presents....THE CURSE OF THE WEREWOLF!"
+Those first words hit us after an unnamed narrator boldly proclaims, "Power Records presents....THE CURSE OF THE WEREWOLF!"

 Therefore, the "fact" reported in the 1980's Official Handbook of the Marvel Universe noting "the Werewolf never killed anyone" isn't correct.
 Perhaps the editors meant the Werewolf hadn't killed anyone since his first appearance in Marvel Spotlight #2.

 Finding back issues of Marvel Spotlight's second issue was not going to be easy - or cheap - in the 1970s and early 1980s, but the (partial) reprint of Werewolf By Night's debut remained available through Power Records.
-The imprint of Peter Pan Records, a popular Newark, NJ producer of children's LPs and 45s, released the dramatization as one of their horror titles along with other 1970's Marvel monster comics.
+The imprint of Peter Pan Records, a popular Newark, NJ producer of children's LPs and 45s, released the dramatization as one of their horror titles adapted from 1970's Marvel monster comics.
 The book and record (and record only releases) remained in circulation from 1974 to around 1982.

-The first two-thirds of the book is both scary and haunting.
+The initial two-thirds is both scary and haunting.
 Turning Jack Russell/The Werewolf into a psychological study helps the proceedings, and does so surprisingly.
 There’s some heavy mature content in a book-and-record targeted the children's market - on par for 1970s sensibilitie.

 Jack Russell's Werewolf Thoughts

-For children who grew up with Lon Chaney Jr.'s images as The Wolfman, the striking thing about the opening of the Power Records tale is Jack Russell, himself.
+For children who grew up with Lon Chaney Jr.'s images as The Wolf Man, the striking thing about the opening of the Power Records tale is Jack Russell, himself.
 The alter-ego of the Werewolf narrates from a lost and confused perspective.
-Jack Russell does not know he is a werewolf.
-He wakes from dreams with fragmented memories of awful excursions the previous night.
+Jack Russell does not know about his werewolf affliction.
+He wakes from his dreams with fragmented memories of awful excursions from the previous night.
 As the Werewolf runs from the police officer who shoots him in the opening sequence, Jack Russell's narration presents raw confusion and emotional pain.